 The experience above highlights problems with the latter.

-In children with developmental disabilities, the absence of typical verbal and non-verbal communication of pain creates a risk of both under-treatment and failure to diagnose underlying disease/injuries.
+In children with developmental disabilities, the absence of regular verbal and non-verbal communication of pain creates a risk of under-treatment and failure to diagnose underlying disease/injuries.
 Some practical tips for recognising pain in this population include:

 Assessing pain level

-When approaching assessment of pain in children with disabilities it is important to approach each child as an individual and to note the following:
+When approaching the assessment of pain in children with disabilities, it is vital to approach each child as an individual and to note the following:

 Mckay and Clarke reviewed the effectiveness of the following pain assessment tools in children with severe learning disabilities:

-This observational tool for assessing pain in children with severe learning disabilities has two versions including a revised version for short/long term pain (NCCPC-R) and for post-operative pain (NCCPC-PV).
+This observational tool for assessing pain in children with severe learning disabilities has two versions: a revised version for short/long-term pain (NCCPC-R) and post-operative pain (NCCPC-PV).
 This tool has been found to discriminate between pain and calm consistently.

 This is another observational pain assessment tool.
 The pros of this tool include individualisation and scope for parents to identify unique pain behaviours.

 This is a behaviour rating scale.
-The disadvantage with this tool is that it does not indicate serious pain requiring intervention.
-It is useful in that it aids the parents to identify pain related behaviours which can then be relayed to the treating doctors.
+The disadvantage of this tool is that it does not indicate severe pain requiring intervention.
+It is helpful in that it aids the parents in identifying pain-related behaviours, which can then be relayed to the treating doctors.

 No pain assessment tool is perfect.
-Assessment of pain should occur using a variety of information sources over multiple time points.
+Pain assessment should occur using various information sources over multiple time points.

-This population shares similar analgesic options with other paediatric patients in regards to combinations of pharmacologic and non-pharmacological approaches to pain management.
-Choices should be individualised and the correct modality chosen based on the presenting condition.
-David’s story highlights the additional need to enlist the help of the carer to pick the best modality.
-This may mean deviating from the World Health Organisation analgesic ladder to find what works best in an individual child with special needs.
+This population shares similar analgesic options with other paediatric patients in regard to combinations of pharmacologic and non-pharmacological approaches to pain management.
+Choices should be individualised, and the correct modality should be chosen based on the presenting condition.
+David’s story highlights the additional need to enlist the carer’s help to pick the best modality.
+This may mean deviating from the World Health Organisation analgesic ladder to find what works best for an individual child with special needs.